zeriaxdev/zeriaxdev/README.md

 # Hi! 👋

-I'm zeriax, and I'm a student working on some projects.
+I'm zeriax, and I'm a student at Helsinki, Finland.
+I like imagining things and try my best to improve my skills.
+Currently, Currently working on a **Discord.JS** bot for my school 😅

-My favorite ❤ ones are:
+I also know some:
-- JavaScript
+- C/C++
+- C# and Unity Framework
-- Discord.JS
+- React (JavaScript)
-- Web Development
+- Python

-### I'm also learning stuff like C++, working hard to improve!
-Thanks! 🌱
+Feel free to ask me something! 👾